sussyforwut/Collab/COLLAB.md

-- So... react to this to collab with me!
+- So... star the repository with this file to collab with me!